Los Angeles & California · Telehealth

 Relationships & Intimacy

-Attachment difficulties, relational patterns shaped by early rejection, and intimacy challenges in queer relationships and chosen family dynamics.
+Attachment difficulties, relational patterns shaped by early rejection, and challenges with intimacy in queer relationships and chosen family dynamics.

 Relationships